rvaiya/keyd/README.md

 esc = capslock
 ```

-3. Run `sudo systemctl restart keyd` to reload the config file.
+3. Run `sudo keyd reload` to reload the config set.

 4. See the man page (`man keyd`) for a more comprehensive description.

-5. In case the config is malformed, logs can be read with `sudo journalctl -e -u keyd`.
+Config errors will appear in the log output and can be accessed in the usual
+way using your system's service manager (e.g `sudo journalctl -eu keyd`).

 *Note*: It is possible to render your machine unusable with a bad config file.
 Should you find yourself in this position, the special key sequence